yashbalpande/Riskzap/README.md

-# PayFi Insurance - Micro-Policy DApp on Shardeum
+# Riskzap - Micro-Policy DApp on Shardeum

-## 🚀 Revolutionary PayFi Insurance Platform
+## 🚀 Revolutionary Riskzap Platform

 A cutting-edge decentralized insurance platform built on Shardeum Unstablenet, offering instant micro-policies with SHM token payments.
 This DApp demonstrates the future of Web3 insurance with gamified UX, 3D animations, and smart contract automation.